jkool702/forkrun/DOCS/BORN_LOCAL_NUMA.md

 ...`forkrun` provides a **mathematical, structural guarantee that no worker will ever receive a batch that spans two non-contiguous chunks.**

-Because chunks are guaranteed to be isolated to a single physical NUMA socket via the Ingress thread's `MPOL_BIND` First-Touch allocation, **a worker will never execute a memory read that physically crosses a NUMA boundary** (unless explicitly stealing due to starvation).
+Because chunks are guaranteed to be isolated to a single physical NUMA socket via the Ingress process's `MPOL_BIND` First-Touch allocation, **a worker will never execute a memory read that physically crosses a NUMA boundary** (unless explicitly stealing due to starvation).

 ---